rdfalmeida/banking-system-simple-python-django/README.md

 ## Features

-- **User Registration**: New users can create an account and log in.
+- **User Registration**: New users can create an account (as a Person or Legal Entity) and log in using CPF or CNPJ as the username.
 - **User Authentication**: Login and logout functionality.
+- **Bank Account Creation**: Users can create one or more bank accounts associated with their profile.
-- **Deposits & Withdrawals**: Users can deposit and withdraw money, with limits on daily transactions.
+- **Deposits & Withdrawals**: Users can deposit and withdraw money, with a maximum of 10 transactions per day.
 - **Real-time Balance Updates**: The user's balance updates in real time after each transaction.
+- **Searchable Account List**: Filter accounts by CPF, CNPJ, or account number.
-- **Transaction Limits**: A maximum of 10 transactions per day.
+- **Transaction Limits**: A maximum of 10 transactions (deposits or withdrawals) per day, with additional withdrawal-specific rules removed.
 - **Error Handling**: Prevents negative or zero deposits/withdrawals and insufficient balance for withdrawals.

 ## Setup Instructions

 ### Requirements